-Here are a few common practices which may not be the best for your child:
+Here are a few common practices that may not be the best for your child:

 1. Are full braces better before all the teeth come in better?